patrodyne/hisrc-higherjaxb/assembly/samples/jaxbplugins/README.md

 + A JAXB *binding* file [PurchaseOrder.xjb][6] for configuration
 + A JUnit test class [PurchaseOrderTest.java][7] to verify (un)marshalling
 + Sample XML [file(s)][8] with `purchaseOrder` data.
++ A Main class to demonstrate a simple use case.
 + The Maven POM file with `hisrc-higherjaxb-maven-plugin`

 ~~~